-In general, no individual intervention PCT should receive a complete waiver of consent.
+1. In general, no individual intervention PCT should receive a complete waiver of consent. (e.g., well justified cluster-cluster PCT might be exceptions)

 If we are trying to conduct PCTs that closely mimic clinical practice, it makes no sense to hide how we chose between the interventions A and B.